im95able/Str2D/README.md

 If the data isn't sorted, linear lookup is the best you can get.
 If it is, as it is for `str2d::seg::multiset` and `str2d::seg::multimap` binary search(`lower_bound`, `upper_bound`, `equal_range`) can be used.
 Considering the segmented coordinate is a bidirectional iterator, regular binary search wouldn't be a massive improvement over the linear search.
 Binary search algorithms inside the library are aware of the coordinate structures presented above and can use them to an advantage.
 Firstly, a binary search over a range of segments is used to locate the segment on which our element resides.
 After that segment had been located, another binary search
 (regular one) is used to locate the flat iterator of that segment which points to the element we were looking for.

-# Usage
+# Exception Safety

 # Conclusion
-In a sense, the segmented vector extends the application area of the "flat" vector.
+In a sense, the segmented vector extends the application area of "flat" vector so it can be used as a set container for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.

 Google's btree is probably a safe bet as a drop in replacement for the std map and set data structures.
-If on the other hand iterations dominate over other operations, or you constantly need to erase and insert entire ranges, you could consider using the segmented data structures.
+If on the other hand iterations dominate other operations, or you're constantly erasing and inserting entire ranges, you could consider using the segmented vector.

 Needless to say, these opinions mean little in comparison to actual benchmarks of your code.